Corporate - Taxes on corporate incomeLast reviewed - 02 March 2023

 Corporate restructurings, such as mergers, de-mergers, and contributions in kind, are, in principle, tax neutral even if, for financial accounting purposes, the transaction results in the recognition of higher values of the assets or of goodwill.
 Companies may elect to obtain partial or full recognition for tax purposes of the step-up in the financial accounting values of assets or of the goodwill arising from the corporate restructurings, provided they pay a substitutive tax.

-a) The substitutive tax is calculated on the step-up in tax basis and is based on progressive rates of 12% to 16% (i.e 12% up to EUR 5 million, 14% from EUR 5 million to EUR 10 million and 16% over EUR 10 million) to be paid by the deadline of the tax payment of the FY in which the reorganisation took place or the following FY.
+The substitutive tax is calculated on the step-up in tax basis and is based on progressive rates of 12% to 16% (i.e. 12% up to EUR 5 million, 14% from EUR 5 million to EUR 10 million, and 16% over EUR 10 million) to be paid by the deadline of the tax payment of the fiscal year in which the reorganisation took place or the following fiscal year.
 The substitutive tax may also be paid in three annual instalments of 30% in the year of election, 40% in year two, and 30% in year three plus interest at the rate of 2.5% per year on the deferred amounts.
 The substitutive tax is not deductible for the purposes of IRES or IRAP.

-In addition, stepped-up values of goodwill and trademarks acquired from the reorganisation transactions carried out since 1 January 2016 may be depreciated for tax purposes instead of 18 years allowed sub a) above, over five tax years (goodwill and trademarks) or the amount booked in the Profit and Loss (other intangibles) by paying a substitutive tax of 16%.
-Substitute tax needs to be paid by the deadline of the tax payment of the FY in which the reorganisation took place.
-Payment into instalments is not allowed.
+In addition, stepped-up values of goodwill and trademarks acquired from the reorganisation transactions carried out since 1 January 2016 may be depreciated for tax purposes over five tax years, instead of 18 years, by paying a substitutive tax of 16%.
+Substitutive tax needs to be paid by the deadline of the tax payment of the fiscal year in which the reorganisation took place.
+Payment in instalments is not allowed.
 The higher tax depreciation arising from this election is effective from the tax period subsequent to the one in which the substitutive tax is paid.
 For example, if a merger transaction occurred in year one and the substitutive tax was paid in year two, the increased tax depreciation would begin in year three.

 Italian tax resident shipping companies, as well as non-resident shipping companies operating in Italy through a PE, can qualify for and then elect to be subject to the Italian tonnage tax regime.
 The regime basically allows for the determination of presumptive income based on the net tonnage of the qualifying ships apportioned to the effective shipping days (tonnage income).
 The tonnage income is subject to IRES only.